django-cms/django-cms/docs/reference/api_references.rst

     .. attribute:: template

-        Must be set by subclasses and point to a Django template
+        Must be set by sub-classes and point to a Django template

     .. attribute:: side